 An olive should have a degree of firmness in the flesh, without being tough or woody.
 The skin of the fruit should not be too tough, and the flesh should be crisp and detach from the pit quite readily.
 The texture of an olive is determined by numerous factors, mainly the fruits' ripeness when harvested, and variety.
 The methods of processing will then play an equally important role, which may either maintain the texture of the fruit or compromise it.

 2020 TABLE OLIVE WINNERS

-The Perth Royal Olive Awards are Western Australia's primary industry event, showcasing the premium quality of olive products produced in the state and providing excellent media attention to the Olive Industry.
+The Olives WA Olive Awards Winners are Western Australia's primary industry event, showcasing the premium quality of olive products produced in the state and providing excellent media attention to the Olive Industry.

 Click 2020 Results Booklet to view the results.